Quick Start Guide#

 $updates | Save-LnvUpdate -Path 'C:\20LS_Drivers'

-When performing a bare-metal OS deployment, it is possible to dynamically retrieve the latest updates for a given machine type and then install the applicable updates to the specific model being deployed.
-The recommended approach for doing this follows:
+When performing a bare-metal OS deployment, you can dynamically retrieve the latest updates for a given machine type and install applicable updates to the specific model being deployed.
+This approach ensures systems receive all critical BIOS, firmware, and driver updates during imaging.

 # Create a local repository of all updates for the machine type of the device